Jamal Mashburn Jr.

-Jamal Mashburn Jr. (born September 29, 2001) is an American college basketball player for the New Mexico Lobos of the Mountain West Conference (MWC).
-He previously played for the Minnesota Golden Gophers.
+Jamal Mashburn Jr. (born September 29, 2001) is an American basketball player for the Grand Rapids Gold of the NBA G League.
+He played college basketball for the Minnesota Golden Gophers, New Mexico Lobos, and Temple Owls.

 Early life and high school career

 Mashburn is the son of former NBA player Jamal Mashburn.
 The younger Mashburn grew up playing baseball and lacrosse, and only turned to basketball at age 10.
 He began his high school career at Gulliver Prep and averaged 24 points per game as a freshman.
 As a sophomore, Mashburn averaged 27.4 points per game.
 He earned first-team all-state honors.
 For his junior season, Mashburn transferred to Brewster Academy.
 At Brewster Academy, he played alongside teammates Kai Jones, Jalen Lecque, Terrence Clarke, and Kadary Richmond.
 As a senior, he earned first team All-New England Prep School Class AAA honors and led Brewster to the National Prep Showcase championship game, which was cancelled due to the COVID-19 pandemic.
 Mashburn was regarded as a four-star prospect ranked the No. 88 recruit in his class and committed to Minnesota over offers from California, Auburn, Georgetown, and Saint Louis.